smhurf/lewagon_challenges/07-Data-Engineering/04-Predict-in-production/01-FastAPI/README.md

 #### Build a dataframe for the prediction

-First, we need to store the API parameters as an observation in an `X_pred` dataframe.
+First, we need to store the API parameters as an observation in an `X_pred` `DataFrame`.

 The columns should match the format of the `X_train` used in order to train the pipeline of our model.
 Otherwise the pipeline will output a python error...